 A Wash Out?
-Oh no – pale is very interesting!1 Comment
+Oh no – pale is very interesting!Leave a Comment

 There seems to be a quiet trend emerging for a very unusual colour palette of ghostly grey-violets and pale, almost not there colours evoking the tattered, faded remains of 1920’s silk and lace lingerie and nightwear… Ghostly whispers of blooms reminiscent of dusty boudoirs misty with the powder and perfume of days long gone, coming alive with possibilities planted alongside more showy varieties.